 - Allowing infants to suck on a bottle or breastfeed.

 Call your doctor if:

-- Your child has a high fever or severe pain or seems sicker than is usual for an ear infection
+- Your child has a high fever or severe pain or seems sicker than is usual for an ear infection.

-- New symptoms appear, especially:
+- New symptoms appear such as:

 - Severe headache

 - Weakness of the face muscles

 - Severe pain suddenly stops; this may be a sign of a ruptured eardrum.

 - Symptoms (pain, fever, or irritability) get worse or do not improve within 24to 48 hours.